 Costa Cruises, meanwhile, is sending the LNG-powered Costa Toscana.
 LNG fuel is a more environmentally friendly alternative than heavy marine oil or diesel, emitting fewer emissions, especially carbon monoxide and sulphur, which contribute to global warming.

-LNG bunkering has long been an established service in ports in Dubai, but the transition to biofuels is an important development, as many of these cruise lines are looking to scale up the use of bio alternatives in their fleets.
+The transition to biofuels is also an important development, as many of these cruise lines are looking to scale up the use of bio alternatives in their fleets.

 AIDA Cruises recently became the first big ship cruise line to bunker with biofuels.
 It’s AIDAprima ship was refuelled with a biofuel blend in Rotterdam during her European season, and the cruise line plans to expand biofuel bunkering fleetwide.